mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 ### Training outputs:

 * Update and share roadmap with your direct manager.
-* Respond to customers and internal stakeholders on questions relating to areas of your responsibility.
+* Respond to customers and internal stakeholders on questions relating to areas of your ownership.
 * Prepare research and requirements for next upcoming projects.

 ### Activities:

 * Prepare research and queue next projects
 * Work independently with Feature team \(Dev, UX, QA\)
-* Answer questions related to the projects you have been involved in and areas of responsibility within the product \(with support as needed from PM mentor\).
+* Answer questions related to the projects you have been involved in and areas of ownership within the product \(with support as needed from PM mentor\).